scottbrassfield/Assess.js/README.md

-# jQuiz
+# Assess.js
 An adaptive knowledge assessment for JavaScript learners